bellatl/bell-portfolio/data/blog/the-pros-and-cons-of-using-eslint.md

 ---
-tags: ["Tools", "Best Practices"]
+tags: ['Tools', 'Best Practices']

 draft: false

 title: Pros and Cons of Using ESLint for Web Development
 summary: Explore the pros and cons of using ESLint for modern web development.
 Learn how it enhances code consistency, detects errors, and improves maintainability.
 date: 2023-05-18
-images: ["/thumbnails/the-pros-and-cons-of-using-eslint.png"]
+images: ['/thumbnails/the-pros-and-cons-of-using-eslint.png']
 ---

 ## Introduction ⭐